GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Blog/06.anatomy_of_an_augeas_bug/default.md

 ## Now what?
 It was time for a bit of research to see how to fix this properly in order to get the best chance of having a fix accepted upstream.
 I found [this](https://stomp.colorado.edu/blog/blog/2011/01/07/on-finding-and-fixing-augeas-parse-errors/) page which was really helpful and definitely worth a read.
+Basically Augeas uses test driven development to your expected to write a test and then fix a bug or introduce a feature.

+This is the only sane way of producing a piece of software that relies on so many regular expressions.

 ## Writing the testcase
 The site above goes into lots of detail about testcases in Augeas.
 For this